Staeck Endler (Poecilia wingei) Species Profile & Care Guide

 |KH||2 - 8|

-Origins of the Staeck Endler
+Natural Habitat of the Staeck Endler

-Staeck Endlers are omnivores, and feed on small insects, algae and plant matter in the wild.
+Staeck Endlers are omnivores and feed on small insects, algae and plant matter in the wild.
 It would be best if you recreated this diet as closely as achievable in the home aquarium.
 You can accomplish this by feeding them high-quality flake or granule food as well as live or frozen foods like bloodworm, daphnia and brine shrimp.

 Even if you are giving them high-quality flake food, you should always supplement this with plant matter.
 While it can be tricky to find vegetables they will accept, you should see some success offering them small blanched zucchini medallions or shelled and blanched peas.